chelsea-designs/DCFideas/README.md

 The site has been launched with a minimal viable product phase in mind.
 This allows the site to incorporate future features, that will improve the overall offering and user experience that is gained.
 Future features may include elemets such as:

-- Additional profile functionality, with the option to add user profile images, a perosnal statement and options around marketing preferences.
+- Additional profile functionality, with the option to add user profile images, a personal statement and options around marketing preferences.
 - Functionality to retrieve and update a forgotten password.
 - The ability to bookmark ideas added by other users and view them in a section on the profile page.
-- The ability to run additional search queries on the ideas, allowing for searching by Strand, Descriptions
+- The ability to run improved search capabilities, as the current search is basic.
-- Allow users to add other users as friend and add and share posts.
 - Allow an administrator user the option to toggle other site users as administrators.
-- Give site administrators full functionality of updating or deleting user accounts.
+- Give site administrators full functionality of creating, updating or deleting user accounts via an admin dashboard.

 ---